devnyxie/ethereal/readme.md

 ## Description

 This is a minimalistic website template.
-It is designed to be simple, fast and easy to use.
+It is designed to be simple, fast but also eye-catching.
+It is built with Next.js and Tailwind CSS.
+It is also optimized for SEO and accessibility.

 ## Features